NTU-NMLAB/react-native-multipeer/README.md

 The cancellation of `browse()`.

 #### `advertise(info)`
-Allow discovery of yourself as a peer in the neighborhood. `info` is an object containing data which will be passed to other peers when they find you; it should at least contain `'name'` property, which is your `selfName`.
+Allow discovery of yourself as a peer in the neighborhood. `info` is an object containing data which will be passed to other peers when they find you; it should at least contain `'name'` property, which is your `userId`.
 When you are advertising, you will be found by nearby devices that have already called `browse()` action creator.
 If they find you and send an invitation to you, they will be inserted into `peers` in your `state` object, with an `invitationId`.

 #### `hide()`
 The cancellation of `advertise()`.
 Deny discovery of yourself as a peer.
 If you call this, all the peers that have ever `invite` you will be lost from `peers` in your `state`, no matter you two are connected or not.

 #### `invite(peerId, myInfo, callback)`
 Invite a peer into your session.
-You can only call this when you find someone via `browse` and you two are not connected yet. `myInfo` should at least contain `'name'` property, which is your `selfName`. `callback` will be executed after the invitation is sent.
+You can only call this when you find someone via `browse` and you two are not connected yet. `myInfo` should at least contain `'name'` property, which is your `userId`. `callback` will be executed after the invitation is sent.

 #### `responseInvite(sender, accept, callback)`
 Response an invitation from `sender`, which should be the sender's `name`.
 You can only call this when the sender's `invitationId` in your `state` is not empty, i.e., the sender has sent an invitation to you. `accept` is a boolean.
 If `accept === true`, You two will become connected. `callback` will be executed after the response is sent.